 phasorpy.phasor#

-module provides functions to:
+The phasorpy.phasor module provides fundamental functions to:

 calculate phasor coordinates from time-resolved and spectral signals: